singnet/dev-portal/docs/products/DecentralizedAIPlatform/Boilerplate/index.md

-# Singularity Web SDK Boilerplate
+# SingularityNET Boilerplate

-Welcome to the Singularity Web SDK Boilerplate!
+Welcome to the SingularityNET Boilerplate!
 This project demonstrates the integration of snet-sdk-web, focusing on wallet management and service utilization within the SingularityNET ecosystem.
 It supports two types of wallets: a browser extension wallet similar to MetaMask and a social authentication-based wallet.

 ## Features: